shadow-cljs/shadow-cljs.org/markdown/introduction.md

                     :devtools {:after-load app.main/reload!}}}}
 ```

-### Long term caching
+### Long-term caching

-By setting in `:module-hash-names` field, you may tell shadow-cljs to add MD5 hash in the filenames generated.
-It's a trivial feature in Webpack, now it's one-liner config in ClojureScript.
-Meanwhile `assets.edn` file can be emitted for indexing js files in HTML.
+By setting in `:module-hash-names` field you may tell shadow-cljs to add MD5 hash in the filenames generated.
+It's a trivial feature in Webpack and now it's a one-liner config in ClojureScript.
+Meanwhile the `assets.edn` file can be emitted for indexing js files in HTML.

 ```clojure
 {:source-paths ["src"]